ElijahGM/smart-settings/README.md

 Smart Settings
 ==============
-A cool plugin that is extensible that add support for addition of system wide settings into yii2 application
+A cool plugin that is extensible that add support for addition of system wide settings into your application

 Installation
 ------------